How the Greenhouse Effect Traps Heat and Warms Earth

 On Earth, if we didn’t have greenhouse gases, we’d live in an icebox.
 It would kind of be like living on the moon which doesn’t have an atmosphere at all.

 If you compare temperatures on the moon, it’s much colder.
-Even though distance to the sun is similar for Earth and the moon, the difference is that Earth has an atmosphere.
+Even though distance to the moon is similar for Earth and the sun, the difference is that Earth has an atmosphere.
 Overall, temperatures would be about 9 to 10°C colder if it wasn’t for the greenhouse effect.

 But we don’t need too much of the greenhouse effect

 Now, the bad news.
-Scientists believe that human activity is driving temperature up.
+Human activity is driving temperature up.
 We add greenhouse gases like methane (CH4), carbon dioxide (CO2) and nitrous oxide (N2O) in a large part due to agricultural activity and burning fossil fuels.

 Because we put too much of it in the air, it amplifies the greenhouse effect and less solar radiation is radiating back to space.
 In general, temperatures are increasing as a whole for the entire planet.